mohd-akram/blog/pelican/content/Tutorials/choosing-which-steam-game-to-play-using-python.md

 Sometimes a game doesn't have an image which is why I have the try-except block in the `choosegame` function.
 Also, the image is stored in the `game` dictionary as we need to maintain a reference to any Tk images.

 For the GUI, to make the window non-resizable, `tk.resizable(0, 0)` is called.
 Each of the buttons is passed a function for the `command` argument which is called when the button is pressed.
 Finally, the `choosegame` function is called by invoking it through the second button.

+Save the file with a `.pyw` extension to not show a console window.